Go back in time while discovering the best attractions of Dublin through its medieval-looking cobbled streets.

 Fun fact: Bram Stoker, author of Dracula, worked here for several years.

-Hot tip: you can get free entrance or a good discount for plenty of Dublin’s main attractions and access to a Hop On Hop Off bus by purchasing the Dublin Pass.
+Pro tip: you can get free entrance or a good discount for plenty of Dublin’s main attractions and access to a Hop On Hop Off bus by purchasing the Dublin Pass.
+To know if the pass is worth it, write down all the attractions you want to visit and how much they cost, then check which one of those are covered by the Dublin Pass.

 St. Patrick’s Cathedral